AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

     ![](assets/preview-profile.png)

-1. Once profiles have been selected, a preview of the email will be displayed in the right pane.
-Personalized elements will be replaced by the data from the profile selected in the left pane.
+1. Once profiles have been selected, a preview of the email is displayed in the right pane.
+Personalized elements are replaced by the data from the profile selected in the left pane.

     If you have added multiple profiles, you can switch between them in the list to preview the corresponding email.